IGEM/G/8 Edition 2 - Handling, transport and storage of polyethylene (PE) pipes and fittings

 - the term “should” prescribes a procedure which, it is intended, will be complied with unless, after prior consideration, deviation is considered to be acceptable.

-Such terms may have different meanings when used in legislation, or HSE Approved Code of Practice (ACoPs) or guidance, and reference needs to be made to such statutory legislation or official guidance for information on legal obligations.
+Such terms may have different meanings when used in Legislation, or HSE Approved Code of Practice (ACoPs) or guidance, and reference needs to be made to such statutory Legislation or official Guidance for information on legal obligations.

-1.8 Notwithstanding Sub-Section 1.7, this Standard does not attempt to make the use of any method of specification obligatory against the judgement of the responsible engineer.
+1.8 Notwithstanding Section 1.7, this Standard does not attempt to make the use of any method of specification obligatory against the judgement of the responsible engineer.
 Where new and better techniques are developed and proved, they should be adopted without waiting for modification of this Standard.
 Amendments to this Standard will be published when necessary and their publication will be announced in the journal of IGEM.

-1.9 Requests for interpretation of this Standard in relation to matters within its scope, but not precisely covered by the current text, should be addressed, in writing, to Technical Services, IGEM, IGEM House, 26-28 High Street, Kegworth, Derbyshire, DE74 2DA, and will be submitted to the relevant Committee for consideration and advice but in the context that final responsibility is that of the engineer concerned.
-If any advice is given by or on behalf of the IGEM, this does not imply acceptance of any liability for the consequences and does not relieve the responsible engineer of any of his or her obligations.
+These will be submitted to the relevant Committee for consideration and advice, but in the context that the final responsibility is that of the engineer concerned.
+If any advice is given by or on behalf of IGEM, this does not imply acceptance of liability for the consequences and does not relieve the responsible engineer of any of their obligations.

-1.10 This Standard was published in December 2010.
+1.10 This Standard was published in March 2026.

 Scope